-Step 1: Create Your NNAS Account
+Step 1: Create Your Account and Agree to the Terms and Conditions

 Once you open an NNAS application, you will be given access to your file through the Applicant Portal on our website.
 You will be able to follow the status of your application and communicate with NNAS about your application.
 Through the Applicant Portal, you will also be able to receive important information from NNAS.